Recall Studio

 • Last edited by: This section specifies the date and time the rules were last edited.
 It also mentions the editor.

-This section illustrates the process of previewing, adding, editing, and deleting query override rules.
+This section illustrates the process of configuring a new query override rule.

-1. Click on the “Add” button to open the “Configure query overrides” section.
+1. Click on the “+ New Override” button to open the “Configure query overrides” section.

 1999